Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 ID of the `source` this dataGrid is populated from.

-**sourceTable**

-Where the linked `[source]` control builds a table from it's aggregations (using `@buildTableXY`, this can be set to the name of the table to use that table's output as the source of data for this dataGrid.

 **aggregation**

 When linking a `dataGrid` to a `source`, specify the nature of the aggregation.